AndreaFerrara1997/AndreaFerrara1997.github.io/index.md

 I am a sixth year PhD candidate in Economics Northwestern University, working on macroeconomics.

-My research concerns macroeconomic dynamics and monetary economics.
+My research focuses on macroeconomic dynamics and monetary economics.

 I will be on the job market during the 2025-2026 academic year.